mozilla/releasewarrior/releases/firefox-release-rc-56.0.md

 - [ ] [signoff2 in Balrog](../how-tos/relpro.md#3-signoffs)

 ### Issues
-- nthomas: SPECIAL REQUIREMENT: [Bug 1395697](https://bugzil.la/1395697) Generate lzma and bz2 compressed mar files as a part of release automation.
+- SPECIAL REQUIREMENT: [Bug 1395697](https://bugzil.la/1395697) Generate lzma and bz2 compressed mar files as a part of release automation.
 See ../how-tos/56.0rc-blobs.md for more details of manual work.
+DONE (nthomas)
 - nthomas: Reran a publish to balrog task for 'balrogVPNProxy : Gateway Timeout'